edman/audie/README.md

 ## Known caveats

 - Source generation hangs and never finishes.
-  - Reason: Diversion doesn't know how to build one of the types you need due to a missing `@inject` or provider method in the `@component`.
+  - Reason: Audie doesn't know how to build one of the types you need due to a missing `@inject` or provider method in the `@component`.
   - Workaround: See the source gen logs to figure out what type is missing.